jchapuis/fullstackscala-scaladays2025/slides.md

 - this is here a method that registers an event listener which will log the mouse button
 - kind of underwhelming I know
 - the problem with buttons is that they are often domain-specific
-- so in order to continue speaking about laminar arrows, let's look at an orthogonal concern universal to all UI applications
+- so in order to continue speaking about laminar arrows, let's keep looking at an orthogonal concern universal to all UI applications, internationalization (and keep the prononciation challenge)
-- internationalization

 ---
 ## Internationalization 🌐